domscontent/domscontent.github.io/_pages/services.md

 Curious about AI agents or AI workflow automation?

-**I offer 1:1 consultations and custom project support for:**
+**1:1 consultations and custom project support for:**
-- Automated business workflows with n8n
+- Business process automation
-- Help scoping and planning small business automations
+- Building custom workflows with n8n
-- Hybrid setups that combine both AI agents and process automation
+- Implementing AI agents for task automation

-**I’ll work with you at a competitve mid-tier rate, depending on project size.
-Consultancy rate is £32/hour.**
+**Consultancy rate is £42/hour.
+Competitve build rates depending on project size.**

 ---